 I know PEZ are very collectible, but know little about their true value.
 I know the Caspers I have seen on eBay have sold for $100 or more.
 I believe Casper did not come with “feet”, the feet on the two in the photos above were probably added by the people creating the displays to help them stand up better.
 If you have any information about Casper PEZ you would like to share, please leave a comment below, and if you own a Casper PEZ and are willing to share photographs of it, please use the Contact the Curator form to let me know!

-Mr. Parent is probably best known for his work with Archie Comics, but has recently been working on a new project called Die Kitty Die.
+Mr. Parent is probably best known for his work with Archie Comics, but has recently been working on a new project called Die Kitty Die (from the Internet Archive Wayback Machine).
 I was very happy to be able to buy the hardcover book and have Dan sign it.

 In sad news, today is the last day to view the first-ever public display of the Harvey Mercheum permanent collection at the main branch of the Schenectady County Public Library (SCPL).
 I will be removing the display tomorrow.
 My thanks to the SCPL for providing me the opportunity to share the collection with the public.
 Hopefully other such opportunities will arise in the future.